French Windows Cost Review

 Pros and Cons of French Casement Windows

-Views and ventilation: If you have a room that’s simply begging for an uninterrupted view and lots of natural light and breezes, then French casement windows are a great choice.
+- Views and ventilation: If you have a room that’s simply begging for an uninterrupted view and lots of natural light and breezes, then French casement windows are a great choice.
+Sunrooms, bedrooms, dining rooms, living rooms, and kitchens benefit from the large opening created by these windows.

-Swelling: Wooden French windows look great, but they are at risk of swelling and contracting with changing heat and damp conditions.
-This causes the frame to stick, and makes the window hard to open and close.
-Installing vinyl or PVC frames help to prevent this problem.
+- Swelling: Wooden French windows look great, but they are at risk of swelling and contracting with changing heat and damp conditions.
+This causes the frame to stick and makes the window hard to open and close.
+Installing vinyl or PVC frames helps to prevent this problem.

 French Windows Price